 Especially after The Last Jedi, a movie all about the hazards of putting the past up on a pedestal and not creating anything new, having the next Star Wars movie focus so heavily on things we already know would be a mistake.
 Solo should add new characters and worlds to the canon rather than just relying on what came before.

 A lot of fans think the movie will establish some kind of relationship between Han and Boba Fett.
 But that wouldn’t really be in keeping with A New Hope.
 After all, when Han speaks with Jabba on Tatooine, he doesn’t even acknowledge Boba Fett’s presence.
 Sure, Han seems afraid of Boba Fett in Return of the Jedi.
 But that can just be because of his reputation.
-A few minutes of Boba Fett screen time in Solo is welcome, but any more of that would be overkill.
+A brief cameo by Boba Fett in Solo might be okay, but any more of that would be overkill.

 Next: Why filling in so much of Han Solo’s backstory could be a bad thing.